The pork shoulder should be marinated in the rub overnight or up to two days.

 - Freshly ground black pepper

-3 Peel, halve, and core the apples.
+3 Prep apples and onions: Peel, halve, and core the apples.
 Cut each apple half into about 4 wedges.
 Peel the onions.
 Cut in half from tip to root.
 Trim the root and tip.
 Cut each onion half into about 12 thin wedges.
 Put the onions and the apples together in a bowl and toss to mix.

 4 Preheat the oven to 450°F (232°C).

-5 Toss the apples and onions with 2 tablespoons of olive oil and season with a little salt and pepper.
+5 Place roast on bed of apples and onions: Toss the apples and onions with 2 tablespoons of olive oil and season with a little salt and pepper.
 Place the apples and onions in the bottom of a roasting pan or Dutch oven with a cover.
 Place the marinated pork shoulder on top of the apples and onions.

 6 Roast: Roast uncovered for 30 minutes.
 Turn the oven heat down to 325°F and add the wine.
 Cover the roasting pan and slow roast for 2 1/2 to 3 hours until the pork shoulder is falling apart tender and pulls apart easily when probed with a fork.